Elensil/Facet_Graph_Convolution/README.md

 ## Usage

-- All parameters are grouped in a single file settings.py.
-You might need to tweak some of them.
-More details in the file.
-- To train a model: run ....
-First, you need to preprocess your training data and save them in the data folder.
+- Before you start, have a look have the settings.py file and set the path parameters.
+Make sure the specified folders exist.
+You can have a look at all the parameters, and you can tweak some of them once you are familiar with the whole program.
+You may have to if you have some memory issues.
-- To preprocess your training data, run ....
-Pickled data will be saved in /this/path/
+- Raw mesh data need to be preprocessed before training.
+Run ... to preprocess your training dataset.
+This might take some time depending on your amount of data.
+By default, data will be saved to /this/path/
+- Once you have binary dump files of your preprocessed training set, run ... to train a model.

 - For inference, run infer.py --model --input_path --output_path ??

+## Tips

+- If you run out of memory at runtime, try to lower the value for MAX_PATCH_SIZE in settings.py.
+For training, you will have to re-generate training binaries with the new parameter, for it to take effect.

 ## Citation
 If you use this code, please cite the following: